jamesdavidson/immutable-bitset-clr/README.md

 BitSet.cs is Copyright © 1998, 1999, 2000, 2001, 2004, 2005  Free Software Foundation, Inc.  (see file for more information)

+BitSet type in immutable_bitset.clj is translated from BitSet.cs

 ## Status

 I can load immutable_bitset.clj and run it with BitSet.cs and it sort of works.